Decision problems, complexity, traces, and representations: Introduction

 \paragraph{Acknowledgements.}

 The authors would like to thank Nigel Boston, Khalid Bou-Rabee, Frank Calegari, Ted Chinburg, Kelly Delp, Nathan Dunfield, Patrick Eberlin, Carolyn Gordon, Adrian Ioana, Mike Jablonski, Ilya Kapovich, Greg Kuperberg, Chris Leininger, Darren Long, Alex Lubotzky, Dave Morris, Alan Reid, Mark Sapir, Juan Souto, and Pete Storm for stimulating conversations on the topics of this article.
 Special thanks is given to Dunfield who many years ago posed the question to the third author on the possibility of generalizing Horowitz's construction.
 The first author was partially supported by NSF grant 1309376 and Simons grant 245642.
 The third author was partially supported by NSF grant 1105710.
+Lastly, we want to thank an anonymous referee for very good remarks that helped improve the paper.